meghathukral/meghathukral.github.io/_pages/about.md

 ---

 Hey!
 I am a P.hD. candidate at School of Interactive Computing, Georgia Institute of Technology.
 My research is focused on developing innovative methods for sensor-based Human Activity Recognition.
-I am grateful to be advised by <a href='https://www.cc.gatech.edu/people/thomas-ploetz'>  Prof. Thomas Ploetz.
-Some random thing </a>
+I am grateful to be advised by <a href='https://www.cc.gatech.edu/people/thomas-ploetz'>  Prof. Thomas Ploetz </a>